-- The Illinois Emergency Management Agency (IEMA) is a government agency that offers resources, including training and exercises, to help the public during all the stages of a disaster.
+- The Illinois Emergency Management Agency (IEMA) is a government agency that offers resources, including training, exercises, and emergency services to help the public during all the stages of a disaster.

 Did you enjoy this article?
 Share it with your loved ones!